eyedeekay/apt-now-history/README.md

 	- Freenet(Not started, but it would be really interesting to do freenet-as- eepsite via some sort of proxy, possibly?
 Similar complications to Zeronet, which I'll probably do first.)
-  * Self-Hosted, Local Network
+  * Self-Hosted
+    - Self Hosting with local static httpd written in go.
+Stupid easy to turn on, just build the web site with the -l / --serve command line option or the START_HTTPD option in the config file/environment variable.
     - i2p eepsites(Experimental, but it's easy, you can even manage it with git if you want.)
-    - lighttpd(Should be just a little less easy than i2p)
     - Tor HS(Should be just a little less easy than i2p)
     - aptly(Not started, I don't really get aptly but I learned about it in the context of reading documentation in what I'm pretty sure was Portuguese so I'm probably overthinking it.)